 - 1. Stop the motor and lock out the equipment. - 2.
 Thoroughly clean the grease inlet fitting or plug.
 If the motor has plug, remove plug and clean the inlet. - 3.
 Remove the drain plug and clean out any hardened grease.
-Note: SH630 and SH710 do not have drains.
 Capsules hold spent grease for the useable life of approximately 30,000 hours before the capsule needs to be removed and the grease cleaned out. - 4.
 Slowly pump the correct amount of grease into the grease inlet, per the lubrication plate mounted on the motor. - 5.
 Start motor and allow to run at least one (1) hour to expel any excess grease from the drain opening before re-installing the drain plug. - 6.
 Stop the motor and lock out the equipment. - 7.
 Re-install the drain plug, if drain exists. - 8.
 Put the motor back in operation.